 One of the most common questions I’m asked by people in committed relationships who are struggling with anxiety is: What if I’m just convincing myself to stay?
-What if he’s a great guy or girl but I just don’t really love him?
+What if they’re a great partner but I just don’t really love them?
 It’s a valid question, and here’s my answer:

-Instead of asking if you really love him, some better questions to ask are: Do you likehim?
+Instead of asking if you really love them, some better questions to ask are: Do you like them?
 Is there a baseline and foundation of friendship.
 Love is such a loaded word in our culture.
-It connotes such terms as “feeling head over heels”, having butterflies, and “knowing that he’s The One.”
+It connotes such terms as “feeling head over heels”, having butterflies, and “knowing that they’re The One.”
 Love, quite simply, implies a feeling, but real love and real attraction extend far beyond a fleeting feeling.

 Even the word “connection” can mean different things to different people.
 ChristmasBride2006 wrote eloquently on this question in response to TrustandLove on the forum:

 “Perhaps a good place to start is asking yourself “what is connection?”
 What is it?
 It’s an elusive term, like chemistry or even love.
 It means different things to different people.
 Is feeling connected an emotional state for you?
 When I think of being connected with my husband, the feeling usually happens when we’re “jiving” together, i.e. working together towards the same goal, being on the same wavelength about an issue, and so on.
 This is not a permanent emotional state; relationships are typically full of ups and downs.
 I do remember the first profound feeling I had after being engaged was not feeling connected” to my fiancé.
 I remember telling Sheryl about this!
 It was like my ability to be emotionally on the same page as my husband had suddenly disappeared and I couldn’t find it, no matter how hard I tried.
 Kind of felt like there was this palpable wall of fear between us.
 It was a strange feeling and I sympathize with how you’re feeling now.
 It hurt, and it made me so sad.